bioinformatics-polito/EGAsubmitter/README.md

 # Filling other metadata files (.yaml):
 Once you have encrypted and uploaded all your files, and you are waiting for them to be linkable, it is time to fill and submit your metadata.
-You already have filled Samples_Informations.csv, so, you should complete all the .yaml files you find in local/share/data/metadata/yamlTemplates folder accordingly.
+You already have filled Samples_Information.csv, so, you should complete all the .yaml files you find in local/share/data/metadata/yamlTemplates folder accordingly.
 Every file is commented to allow an easier completion: when you find a comment “*local/share/data/metadata/enums/whatever*”, please look at *local/share/data/metadata/enums/enums-tag-associations.md* and fill the line with the tag that better describe the type of your study

 **enums pick example:**
 you are completing local/share/data/metadata/yamlTemplates/Study.yaml